 This is because it has extra vitamins added to it and because they offer about 24% daily nutritional value of thiamine, 14% daily nutritional value of naicin, 12% daily nutritional value of riboflavin and about 16% daily nutritional value of folate.
 The presence of vitamin B in Pita bread helps to convert food to energy as well as to aid the proper function of the nerves and brain.

-Another important health benefit of carbs in pita bread is that it is richly endowed with Minerals
+Another important health benefit is that it is richly endowed with Minerals

 Unlike normal wheat bread, pita bread provides a whole lot of minerals your body needs to function properly.
 A whole wheat pita bread is richly endowed with 11% daily value of iron and magnesium respectively.
 It is also richly endowed with 12% daily value of phosphorus, approximately 56% daily value of manganese as well as approximately 40% daily value of selenium.